A MORE EFFICIENT MAGNETIC LOOP ANTENNA

 *For a given magnetic loop antenna, doubling the number of conductors from one to two will typically increase efficiency by about a factor of two.
 There is a limit, and beyond three or four conductors further increases are small, and may not be worth the bother.

-*If the number of parallel conductors is increased, the operating frequency range of the antenna is shifted upwards significantly.
+*If the number of parallel conductors is increased, the operating frequency range of the antenna is shifted upwards significantly as compared to a single conductor loop having the same dimensions.

-*The maximum potentials appearing across the variable capacitor is reduced significantly in loop antennas with multiple parallel conductors and a high value for K. In some cases a less expensive capacitor with a lower voltage rating can be used with very good results.
+*The maximum potentials appearing across the variable capacitor is reduced significantly in loop antennas with multiple parallel conductors In some cases a less expensive capacitor with a lower voltage rating can be used with very good results.

 *Increases in Q can be large in multiple parallel conductor loops as compared to single conductor loops.